birdandhike.com logo

 African Mustard (Malcolmia africana)

-Hairs on a fruit.
+Hairs on a dried fruit.
 Hairs are similar on the rest of the plant

 Note: All distances, elevations, and other facts are approximate.
 Names generally follow the USDA database.